The Story Begins Here with Chapter – 1.

 We watched the column cycle through seven sets of trios, safely absorbing dozens of torpedo strikes, before it finally lanced the enemy swarm.

 Only one Angel was lost to collision as most of the pirates, having grown suddenly skittish, gave them a wide berth.
 Once through the swarm, the Angels split into their remaining wing groups and did as much damage as they could from the outside.
 The pirates lost fifteen fighters in the exchange.
-We lost four, or rather, three and a half counting the pilot that was able to eject from his Angel before it plummetted to the planet like a comet.
+We lost four, or rather, three and a half counting the pilot that was able to eject from his Angel before it plummeted to the planet like a falling star.

 We sent prayers his way when we heard his mayday call.